metafates/Neovim/README.md

 ![screenshot](./screenshots/1.png)

-My minmal lua-based neovim config.
-Looks pretty either!
+My minimal lua-based neovim config.
+Looks pretty too!
 Feel free to do whatever you want with it.

 ## Plugins